kadirahq/flow-router/README.md

 console.log(path); // prints "/blog/meteor/abc?show=yes&color=black"
 ~~~

-If there is not params and queryString, this will simply send the pathDef as it is.
+If there is no params and queryString, this will simply returns the pathDef as it is.

 #### FlowRouter.go(pathDef, params, queryString);

-This will get a path via `FlowRouter.path` based on the arguments and re-route to that path.
+This will get the path via `FlowRouter.path` based on the arguments and re-route to that path.

 You can call `FlowRouter.go` like this as well: